2020–2022 Taal Volcano eruptions: Seismic activity

 As a result of these constant earthquakes, numerous fissures or cracks appeared across different barangays in the Batangas towns of Agoncillo, Lemery, San Nicolas, and Talisay, the towns within the 14-kilometer radius danger zone of Taal.
 A fissure also transected the road connecting Agoncillo to Laurel.
 On January 15, PHIVOLCS reported that the water in Main Crater Lake on Volcano Island had drained; the lake measured 1.9 kilometers wide and 4 m above sea level.
-Portions of the Pansipit River, had also drained as a result of "the ground deformation caused by an upward movement of the magma"; it was the same process that caused the series of earthquakes.
+Portions of the Pansipit River had also drained as a result of "the ground deformation caused by an upward movement of the magma"; it was the same process that caused the series of earthquakes.
 PHIVOLCS have also hinted at the possible existence of underwater fissures in Taal Lake into which the water may have drained.

 By January 27, from 5 am until January 28, only 3 volcanic earthquakes were recorded with magnitudes 1.5 to 2.2, with no felt event.
 As recorded by the United States Geological Survey, 92 earthquakes were detected in the past 24 hours.
 Four of them are low frequency events, which are "caused by cracks resonating as magma and gases move toward the surface".
 PHIVOLCS also noted the low frequency events and they recorded 170 volcanic earthquakes in its 8 am bulletin.

 Impact

 Casualties

 A total of 39 people died as a result of this eruption of Taal, although only one reported case was directly caused by the eruption on January 12, 2020.
 According to the Manila Bulletin, people either perished because they refused to follow the evacuation order or decided to return to their homes, or died in the evacuation centers of heart attacks caused by anxiety.
+One person died in a collision along the South Luzon Expressway in Calamba, Laguna during "zero visibility" conditions caused by ashfall.
+On February 15, 2020, a body of a man was recovered under mud and ash at Taal Volcano Island.